UniversalDependencies/docs/_jaa/index.md

 ## Tokenization and Word Segmentation

-* Words are delimited by whitespace characters
+* Words are delimited by whitespace characters.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 They are given as separate tokens

 ## Tags

 * Jarawara uses all 17 universal POS categories. `ADJ` is only used for fourteen lexical items.
-All other modifiers are intransitive verbs.
+All other modifiers are intransitive verbs (`vi`).

 Mapping UPOS to XPOS Tupinambá